ArchwayOnline Course Catalog: High School

 This college-level, yearlong course prepares students for the Advanced Placement (AP) Calculus AB Exam.
 Major topics of study in this full year course include a review of pre-calculus, limits, derivatives, definite integrals, mathematical modeling of differential equations, and the applications of these concepts.
 Emphasis is placed on the use of technology to solve problems and draw conclusions.
 The course utilizes a multi-representative approach to calculus with concepts and problems expressed numerically, graphically, verbally and analytically.

-Trigonometry (Not required; Can be used as 4th year Math)
+Trigonometry (Not required; can be 4th year Math)

 In this one-semester course, students use their geometry and algebra skills to begin their study of trigonometry.
 Students will be required to express understanding using qualitative, quantitative, algebraic, and graphing skills.
 This course begins with a quick overview of right-triangle relationships before introducing trigonometric functions and their applications.
 Students explore angles and radian measures, circular trigonometry, and the unit circle.
 Students extend their understanding to trigonometric graphs, including the effects of translations and the inverses of trigonometric functions.
 This leads to the laws of sines and cosines, followed by an in-depth exploration of trigonometric identities and applications.
 This course ends with an introduction to the polar coordinate system, complex numbers, and DeMoivre’s theorem.